klaus-moser/PGGB_Backend/README.md

 # Pan-Galactic-Gargle-Blaster

-## Project Summery
+## Summery

 - This is a project to improve my skills to write a fully functioning backend using Python, FLask, SQLite and CSS & Javascript
 - With this app it is possible to collect, like, comment as well as upload your favourite meme(s)
 - Important: This app/project is currently under construction!
 For more informations see project-branches

-## !!!
+### !!!
 More information (Table of contents, mockups, code, information about frameworks etc.) comeing soon!!!

 ## Wireframes